Heovet/Software-Testing-Mini-Campaign/README.md

 # Software-Testing-Mini-Campaign
-The main variables to be edited are found in the java file.
+The main variables to be edited are found in the java file present in the src folder.
 They are filePath1, filePath2 and filePathOut. filePath 1 and 2 indicate the location of the targeted CSV files. filePathOut indicate the location and name of the desired output file.

 UML Diagram:
 ![image](https://user-images.githubusercontent.com/101720748/178131375-ab7d3c5d-81c3-422c-9541-ddefa4df6df1.png)